learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 11.26.
-How do you add a key value pair in javascript?
+## Q. How do you add a key value pair in javascript?

 There are two possible solutions to add new properties to an object.
 Let us take a simple object to explain these solutions.